brndnmtthws/brndn-io/content/posts/humility-is-less-of-ourselves/index.md

 who I've liked the most, they tend to be the kind of people who are happy to talk about themselves when asked, but are more inclined to listen than speak unprompted.

+_And now a word from our sponsors..._ just kidding, I'm not selling anything here other than my opinions which are free (and thus worthless).